ynshung/better-yt-shorts/README.md

 ![License: MIT](https://img.shields.io/github/license/ynshung/better-yt-shorts)
 </div>

-Control your YouTube shorts just like a normal YouTube video!
+Control your YouTube Shorts just like a normal YouTube video!
 Features include progress bar, seeking, playback speed, auto skip and more.
 You can also customize the keybinds to your liking!

 * Chrome Extension: https://chrome.google.com/webstore/detail/better-youtube-shorts/icnidlkdlledahfgejnagmhgaeijokcp